 - Oral thermometer (non-mercury/nonglass)

-- Kit Includes: Adhesive fabric and plastic bandages, antibiotic ointments, BZK antiseptic towelettes, burn cream packets, aspirin, ibuprofen, gauze roll and pads, wound closures, cold pack, and other multi-use items for any potential emergency
+- Comprehensive Emergency Kit: Includes adhesive fabric and plastic bandages, antibiotic ointments, BZK antiseptic towelettes, burn cream packets, aspirin, ibuprofen, gauze roll and pads, wound closures, cold pack, and other multi-use first aid items

 Since the COVID pandemic endgame isn’t here yet, you can also add hand sanitizer and face masks to this list.
 If you use some medications on a regular basis, for instance, if you are asthmatic and use inhalers, make sure to include this medication in your personalized first aid kit.